 After returning to Long Island I joined the “heavy post-pagan rock” band Cave Penny.
 With Cave Penny, I performed at clubs and festivals (including Canadian Music Week and the Northeast Music Conference) in the Northeast of the US and in Toronto.
 With Cave Penny I released a 7″ vinyl single and an album called “Salamander Smile,” on which I was co-producer and assistant engineer.
 It was with Cave Penny that I began to learn recording and engineering.
 “Salamander Smile” had some success on boutique heavy metal radio programs and college radio stations across the US, charting as high as #5 in Gavin and CMJ in August 1996.
 In 1997, Cave Penny was named one of Long Island’s Best Bands by Newsday.
 Cave Penny also recorded an unreleased Ep called “Soil Mechanics.”

 In 2003, I formed the alternative hard rock band Atomic Brother.
-In addition to being the bass player in the band, I was the co-writer and recorded and engineered all the albums.
+In addition to being the bass player in the band, I was the co-writer and recording engineer on all the releases.
 In 2004, we made our first release with a single; a cover of the Alice Cooper classic, “Elected” for the 2004 US Presidential election.
 In 2007, we released our first album, “See Me Comin’”, which was recorded & produced in Lausanne, Switzerland at Soundlake Studios with me behind the console.
 In 2009, Atomic Brother released the Ep Silence Collide, and in 2010 released the EP Pretty Little Lunatic.

 While playing in Atomic Brother I joined some old friends in another band, called Scratcher.
-The band’s sound is an amalgam of today’s Brooklyn rock and 80’s new wave and punk.
+The band’s sound is an amalgam of indie rock and 80’s new wave and punk.
 In the beginning of 2005 Scratcher recorded and released a 3-song CD.
 At the end of 2005, we began recording a full-length album to at my studio with me at the controls.
-Due to life changes and line-up changes the band sort of faded while I continued in Atomic Brother and started picking up freelance work.

 While playing with Cave Penny I got my first taste of freelancing and never looked back.
 I did a 6 month stint filling in on bass for Long Island Music Hall of Fame inductees, The Good Rats while they searched for a full-time band member.
 Over the years, in addition to playing in my own bands, I continued to freelance, playing with some really cool rock, industrial and metal bands like Pillow Theory, King Hell, Modus Operandi, Moto Star and Ray West’s All Points West.